-The Methodist Church is committed to working in partnership with others to see the eradication of slavery.
-As such, the Methodist Church has processes in place that validate, insofar as is it is reasonably practical, that any part of the Methodist Church only contracts with organisations that pay their staff the statutory new living wage or preferably the living wage according to the Living Wage Foundation.
-The Methodist Conference (the decision making body of the Church), recently convened a task group that has worked on producing an on-line resource of practical materials to raise awareness of the issue among Methodists, to assist in individual and collective decision making, and to influence government policy at a local and national level in response to the reality of slavery and human trafficking.
+The Methodist Church is committed to working in partnership with others to see the eradication of modern slavery.
+As such, the Methodist Church has procurement processes in place that ensure that no part of the Methodist Church contracts with any organisation that does not pay their staff the living wage according to the Living Wage Foundation.

 Introduction to the Methodist Church

 The Methodist Council oversees the work of the Connexional Team which resources the wider Church in seeking to fulfil Our Calling.
 This statement is adopted by the Methodist Council in seeking to ensure that the supply chains procured and utilised by the Connexional Team do not support slavery or human trafficking.

 The Connexional Team has a procurement policy that requires as part of the tendering process that potential suppliers might be asked about: -

 - attitude to and deployment of the UK Living Wage;

 - compliance with the Ethical (Investment) Policy of the Methodism Council which may apply to first tier suppliers and their supply chains – such advice as is required should be taken from Joint Advisory Committee on the Ethics of Investment (JACEI), Central Finance Board of the Methodist Church (CFB) et al; and